letItBezhumphries/FEC-Photogallery/README.md

 # FEC-Photogallery

-this module uses Amazon S3 to host the static content and uses Cloudfront as a CDN
+this module uses Cloudfront as a CDN to serve static single page module hosted on Amazon S3.